We are a student team and develop Mars rovers with passion!

 FRoST is always looking for support – personell, donations in kind and financial support.
 Are you interested?
 Drop us a line.

-SEP 2022 2nd participation in the European Rover Challenge (ERC22)
+SEP 2022 2nd participation in the European Rover Challenge (ERC2022)

-Overall ranking: 7th place
+Overall ranking: 7th place (out of 21 teams)

 Special award: Best Team in Maintenance Task (On-site)